Worried about why all of sudden your Access database starts throwing unrecognized database format error?

 Another very common reason behind “unrecognized database format error” is a corruption of the Access database.
 Though corruption is a common issue this is not something that can’t be repaired.

 HELPFUL ARTICLE: 5 Ways To Backup And Restore Access Database In 2007/2010/2013/2016?

-If your database gets corrupted then you can recover the stored data in the Access database easily with the valid backup.
-But if you are not having the updated and proper backup then in that case move to our next solution i.e making use of the Access repair & recovery tool.
+If your database gets corrupted then you can recover the stored data in the Access database easily with a valid backup.
+But if you are not having the updated and proper backup then, in that case, move to our next solution i.e making use of the Access repair & recovery tool.

 Fix 6: Automatic Solution To Fix Access Unrecognized Database Format Error…!

 Access Repair & Recovery is one such software that is particularly designed to repair corrupt or damaged MS Access database files.
-This software comes with a powerful algorithm that scans even severely corrupted access database files.
-It also has a highly interactive GUI that helps users to easily operate and repair Access database without making changes in the original structure of the file.
+This software comes with a powerful algorithm that scans even severely corrupted Access database files.

 Features of MS Access Database Repair & Recovery Tool